NitinMa2/car_pedestrian_tracking/README.md

 > Python app that tracks cars and pedestrians in a video using OpenCV

 A very simple python program that uses public classifiers to perform tracking with OpenCv.
 The classifier has a decent accuracy and is not perfect.
-This is a simple project that can helps understand how tracking in video works.
+This is a simple project that helps understand how tracking in video works.

 ## Demo